 When you travel to Austria and ask for a Wiener you will likely get a much thicker slicing sausage, rather than a scalding sausage.
 This is what we call Wiener.

-What Are Vienna Sausages Made Of?
+What Is A Sausage Vienna Style Made Of?

 To make a Vienna sausage grind some pork and beef with water, white pepper, nutmeg, garlic, pickling salt and mustard into a silky texture.
 Some sausages also include bacon and some potato starch.
 If you make sausage purely from beef, you’ll have to call them Vienna beef sausages, or Vienna beef hotdogs.
 Originally, the sausage case used sheep intestines but you can use any type of edible casing.
 Subsequently, lightly smoke your Vienna sausage to get the characteristical taste.